ustwo/engineering-blog/src/content/articles/empower-your-application-with-langchain-langgraph-and-bedrock-part-1/index.md

 cta_prefix: AI is reshaping the future of app development.
 Join us as we explore the tools that make integrating AI easier for developers.
 ---

-*This article is one of a multi-part series called **Empower your application with Langchain, LangGraph and Bedrock**.
+*This article is one of a multi-part series called **Empower your application with LangChain, LangGraph and Bedrock**.
 Here are the other parts in the series:*

 1. Part 1: Exploring AI Tools for LLM Interactions 👈🏼 **You are here**
 2. [Part 2: Managing Complex AI Interactions with LangGraph](/articles/empower-your-application-with-langchain-langgraph-and-bedrock-part-2)